-- Students are required to complete at least 80% of all assignments, and a maximum of one assignment per module may be condoned under exceptional cases.
+- Students are required to complete and submit all assessments.
+A maximum of one assessment per module may be condoned under exceptional cases.
 All G13 Rules apply as per the Institution's Rule Book for Students. - A student is required to obtain a minimum of 40% year mark for each module before being allowed to submit the portfolio/complete the capstone module.